-Employers are responsible for the discriminatory actions of their employees where such actions have been carried out during the course of their duties.
+Employers are responsible for the discriminatory actions of their employees where such actions have been carried out during their duties.
 The only defence for employers is to show that they have done everything reasonably practicable to prevent an employee committing an unlawful act.